awslabs/multi-model-server/docs/mms_on_fargate.md

 Since we are doing inference, we need to have a pre-trained model that we can use to run inference.
 For the sake of this article, we will be using [SqueezeNet model](https://github.com/awslabs/mxnet-model-server/blob/master/docs/model_zoo.md#squeezenet_v1.1).
-In short, SqueezeNet is a model that allows you to recognize objects on a picture.
+In short, SqueezeNet is a model that allows you to recognize objects in a picture.

-Now, that we have the model chosen let's discuss at a high level what our serverless solution will look like:
+Now that we have the model chosen, let's discuss at a high level what our serverless solution will look like:

 ![architecture](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/architecture_2.png)